China vows commitment to growth as pressure on economy mounts

 "Reform and open-door policy will continue," Yi said.

-Apparently seeking to ease worries over the impact of COVID lockdowns and a property market crisis, Yi said "the Chinese economy has remained broadly on track despite some challenges and downward pressure."
+Apparently seeking to ease worries over the impact of COVID-19 lockdowns and a property market crisis, Yi said "the Chinese economy has remained broadly on track despite some challenges and downward pressure".

 "I expect China's potential growth rate to remain in a reasonable range," Yi said, citing the country's "super large" market, a rising middle-class, technological innovation and a high-quality infrastructure network.